Michigan school shooting: Parents of gunman charged with manslaughter

 - Published

-The parents of a suspect in deadly school shooting at a Michigan high school are facing charges of their own.
+The parents of a suspect in deadly shooting at a Michigan high school are facing charges of their own.

 Prosecutors in Oakland County have charged James and Jennifer Crumbley with involuntary manslaughter, alleging several negligent actions they took.